 Plants grow to about five feet tall, cure to a medium reddish-brown color, and reportedly has a low nicotine content.
 Named after the Bafra district in the Samsun Province of Turkey.
 It was described in 1922 as follows:

 "Bafra tobacco is particularly famous for its exquisite taste and aromatic quality.
 Most of it is stemless.
 It is rather a darkish-red in color, and the leaves are tongue-shaped."

 It is an old Turkish-type tobacco used historically as a pipe and cigarette blending tobacco variety.
-The original seed was USDA accession number PI 494146 and is grown for us by David Pendergrass
+Originally sent to us by David Pendergrass from Middle Tennessee, it originated as USDA accession number PI 494146.